vwal/awscli-mfa/README.md

 ### Usage, quick!

 1. Configure the AWS profile using `aws configure` for the default profile (if you don't have any profiles configured yet), or `aws configure --profile "SomeDescriptiveProfileName"` for a new named profile.
-You can view the possible existing profiles with `cat ~/.aws/credentials`.
+You can view the any existing profiles with `cat ~/.aws/credentials`.
 For an overview of the AWS configuration files, check out their [documentation page](https://docs.aws.amazon.com/cli/latest/userguide/cli-config-files.html).

 2. Execute `enable-disable-vmfa-device.sh` to create and enable a virtual MFA device with Google Authenticator compatible Authy app ([Android](https://play.google.com/store/apps/details?id=com.authy.authy&hl=en_US), [iOS](https://itunes.apple.com/us/app/authy/id494168017)) on your portable device.
 Follow the interactive directions from the script.

 3. Execute `awscli-mfa.sh` to start an MFA session using the vMFAd you just configured.
 Follow the interactive directions from the script.

-4. View the status and remaining activity periods for the current MFA sessions  using the `mfastatus.sh` script.
+4. View the status and remaining validity periods for the current MFA sessions  using the `mfastatus.sh` script.

 5. If you need to switch between the base profiles and/or active MFA sessions, re-execute `awscli-mfa.sh` and follow its prompts.
 If you need to disable/detach (and possibly delete) a vMFAd from an account, re-execute `enable-disable-vmfa-device.sh` and follow its interactive guidance.